cucumber/language-server/README.md

 We've encountered an issue with the Node version used by [Treesitter](https://github.com/tree-sitter/tree-sitter/issues/2338), a dependency of this language server, when working outside of VSCode.
 For optimal compatibility, please use the same Node version as version 18 of VSCode.

+## Support

+Support is [available from the community](https://cucumber.io/tools/cucumber-open/support/) if you need it.